albeertito7/albeertito7.github.io/README.md

 │       └── Cache
 │           └── [...]
 ├── .jekyll-metadata
-└── index.html # can also be an 'index.md' with valid front matter
+└── index.html # can also be an 'index.md' with valid front matte r

 _config.yml => Stores configuration data.
 Many of these options can be specified from the command line executable but it's easier to specify them here so you don't have to remember them.